-Horticulture Volunteers are taught by our expert gardeners along the way, while becoming involved in the horticultural care and maintenance of the Old Parliament House Gardens.
-Five teams work in the gardens pruning, weeding, dead heading and working together to beautify the gardens for local, national and international visitors.
+Horticulture Volunteers provide valuable care of the Old Parliament House Gardens.
+They work in teams each day along with our expert gardeners in the horticultural care of the numerous roses in the gardens.
+The five teams work in the gardens pruning, weeding, dead heading and working together to beautify the gardens for local, national and international visitors.

 Meet our Horticultural Volunteers Gwen and Gabrielle.